 #GetLoud for Foundations for Wellness

-Mental health requires more than health care or self-care.
-It’s about making sure people have the essentials they need to be well like reliable income, housing, and community support.
+Mental health requires more than health care.
+People need the essentials - reliable income, housing, and community support - for their wellbeing.

 CMHA BC is calling for these commitments:

 - Immediately raise income and disability assistance rates to ensure no income in BC is legislated below the poverty line.